Equipment for Phonescoping

 I use an iPhone and so this section primarily describes my experience with software that runs on Apple's iOS.
 Many apps are available on both iOS and Google Android, and there are always plenty of alternatives to try on your device if you can't find the exact software I've described here.
 I've added a few quick notes on Android options at the bottom.

-You can certainly make good phonescoped videos with the native software on your phone.
-Apple's Camera app does a fair job, and you can perform basic edits with the standard Photos app.
-However, it's well worth investing in some more specialised software to fulfill a number of important roles.
+It's well worth investing in some specialised apps to fulfill a number of important roles in your phonescoping setup.
 There are a variety of apps that give you more control of the camera settings, many are supported on different phones and a lot comes down to personal preference.
 A lot of these apps specialise in still photography, so some caution is advised - read up carefully before buying.
+There are also apps for eidting videos, and for processing the results.

 I like the ProCamera app as it puts a lot of the key settings within very easy reach.
 In particular it's quick to change between each of the standard speed and slow motion settings.
 With the standard Apple Camera app, these options can only be found hidden away in Settings menus, making it easy to miss your shot while you're thumbing through to change your slowmo speed.
 FilmicPro is an excellent app that is unfortunately rendered worthless by a huge flaw in the way it deals with colour balance and is best avoided on the iPhone.